Wizard

 Enchantment

-Forgetful Charm.
 You gain the ability to make a creature unaware of your magical influence on it.
 When you cast an enchantment spell to charm one or more creatures, you can alter one creature’s understanding so that it remains unaware of being charmed.
 Additionally, once before the spell expires, you can use your action to try to make the targets forget some of the time it spent charmed.
 A creature must succeed on an Intelligence saving throw against your wizard spell save DC or forget the time it spent charmed up to a number of hours equal to your Intelligence modifier.
 You can make a creature forget less time, and the amount of time can’t exceed the duration of your enchantment spell.

 Evocation

-Admixture.
 When you cast an evocation spell with a spell slot, you can temporarily replace its damage type with a type that appears in another evocation spell in your spellbook, which magically alters the spell’s formula for this casting only.
 The latter spell must be of the same level as the spell slot you expend.

 Illusion

 Shadow Conjuration.
 When you add a shadow conjuration spell to your spellbook, it becomes an illusion spell for all purposes.
-If the spell calls for a saving throw, the shadow conjuration spell calls for a Wisdom saving throw and if the spell deals damage, the shadow conjuration spell deals psychic damage instead.
+If the spell calls for a saving throw, the shadow conjuration spell calls for a Wisdom saving throw instead.
+If the spell deals damage, the shadow conjuration spell deals psychic damage instead.
 Also, if the spell summons creatures, it summons phantasmal creatures instead.
-A phantasmal creature uses the template described in the spell, except it deals psychic damage instead of the damage described in the spell and any saving throw the template calls for becomes an Wisdom saving throw to resist instead.
+A phantasmal creature uses the template described in the spell, except it deals psychic damage instead of the damage described in the spell and any saving throw the template calls for becomes a Wisdom saving throw to resist instead.

 Shadow Evocation.
 When you add a shadow evocation spell to your spellbook, it becomes an illusion spell for all purposes.
 If the spell calls for a saving throw, the shadow evocation spell calls for an Intelligence saving throw and if the spell deals damage, the shadow evocation spell deals psychic damage instead.